 Installation uses default settings to install PE infrastructure components on a single node.
 After installing, you can scale or customize your installation as needed.

-sudo su -to switch to the
+sudo su -to switch to the root user.

 Download the tarball appropriate to

 Tip: To download packages from the command line, run

 curl -JLO <URL>, using the URL for the tarball you want to download.